brndnmtthws/rust-react-typescript-demo/README.md

 ...
 ```

-🎉 Now you can open `http://localhost:8080/` in your browsers and test the app.
+🎉 Now you can open `http://localhost:8080/` in your browser and test the app.